Aarohana EcoSocial Developments

 Upcycled-handwoven products from waste plastic by tribal women

-Aarohana EcoSocial Developments upcycles waste plastic using traditional handlooms to weave it and make upcycled-handwoven products.
-The process is sustainable and uses manual labour from tribal women to enable livelihood opportunities for them.
-The products are sold in India and all around the world, online and offline.
+Aarohana EcoSocial Developments upcycled waste plastic using traditional handlooms to weave it and make upcycled-handwoven products.
+The process is sustainable and used manual labour from tribal women to enable livelihood opportunities for them.
+The products were sold in India and all around the world, online and offline.